31 Ways Vitamin D Can Improve Your Fertility & Pregnancy Outcome | PerthNaturalFertility.com

-Vitamin D has received much attention over the 5-10 years mainly due to its involvement in bone health and immunity.
+Vitamin D is essential for fertility and has received much attention over the 5-10 years mainly due to its involvement in bone health and immunity.
 However, although the studies are there to prove it, not much attention is given to this hormone-like vitamin’s ability to influence male and female fertility.

 Given what we know today, testing your vitamin D levels, should routinely be part of your standard preconception health care.
 As should screening for: immunity to rubella, thyroid health, iron stores, a Pap smear.